 This initiative aligns with GO 165, which requires utilities to execute careful, visual inspections of overhead electric distribution lines and equipment.
-This includes individual pieces of equipment and structures that are carefully examined, (either visually and/or through use of a routine diagnostic test, as appropriate), to determine the condition of each rated and recorded component.
+This includes individual pieces of equipment and

 2. Initiative selection ("why" engage in activity) - include reference to a risk informed analysis on empirical (or projected) impact of initiative in comparison to alternatives